adevrrc/adev-p2-notes/docs/data-structures/data-structures.md

 The section will help you answer the following questions:

-- What is a data structure?
+* What is a data structure?
-- What are the commonly used data structures?
+* What are the commonly used data structures?
-- How do data structures differ from one another?
+* How do data structures differ from one another?

 ## Learning Objectives

-- Learn array basics.
+* Learn array basics.
-- Understand the difference between standard and generic collections.
+* Understand the difference between standard and generic collections.
-- Explore collection types: List, Dictionary, SortedList, Stack, Queue.
+* Explore collection types: List, Dictionary, SortedList, Stack, Queue.

 **Data Structures** are a means of organizing and storing data such that we can perform operations on the data efficiently.
 There are many types of data structures, each of which are used for a specific task.

 ## Arrays

-An array  is a data structure of fixed size that store items of a single type.
-Arrays are indexed.
-This allows elements to be randomly accessed.
+An **array** is a data structure of fixed size that store items of a single type.
+Arrays are indexed, which allows elements to be randomly accessed.

 ```csharp
 double[] grades;